mainmatter/mainmatter.com/blog/_posts/2017-02-01-class-based-computed-properties.md

 #### Notice

-ember-classy-computeds is currently at a very early stage and we haven't thoroughly tested the implementation just yet.
+ember-classy-computed is currently at a very early stage and we haven't thoroughly tested the implementation just yet.
 We have also not done any performance evaluation to get a better understanding of what the performance implications are.
 That is to say, while we encourage everyone to try this out, be aware you're currently doing so at your own risk as this is most likely not production ready (yet).
 We have the feeling though that this will be a valuable addition to Computed Properties in the future and can close the gap that currently exists between Computed Properties and template helpers.